Last updated: October 2025

+path, but it may vary depending on your configuration.
 NGINX offers two different files for logging valuable web server data.
-Those two files are error_log and access_log. access_log is used for storing information about web client requestsand error_log stores other unexpected or informative messages.
+Those two files are error_log

 Configuring access_log

-The access_log file collects all client requests immediately after the request is processed, providing a great way to log which pages users are requesting from your web server.
-You can choose where the acess_log data is written to using the following configuration file syntax:
+file collects all client requests as soon as they’re processed.
+It provides a great way to log which pages users are requesting from your web server.
+You can choose where to write the access_log

 access_log path [format [buffer=size] [gzip[=level]] [flush=time] [if=condition]];